mellic03/LLCL-Compiler/docs/README.md

 ## Why?
 This is a learning project, not intended for professional use.

+Below I document the development of the LLCL Compiler.

 ## About LLCL
 LLCL is a very low level (lower than C) programming language: